Aroundafur/testng-selenium-gradle-example/readme.md

 ## Quick Start

 1. Ensure current JDK is installed (nothing else is required -- other dependencies will automatically download )
-2. To run tests with Chrome run: ./gradlew
-3. To tun tests with PhatomJS(Headless) run: ./gradlew testPhantomJs
+2. To tun tests with PhatomJS(Headless) run: ./gradlew testPhantomJs

 ## Notes